andybalholm/redwood/starlark.md

 - `possible_actions`: a tuple of strings, listing the values that may be assigned to `action`.

+- `header`: the header from the HTTP CONNECT request that initiated this session, if any.
+  (Sessions that were transparently intercepted do not have a CONNECT request.)

 ### `filter_request`

 For each HTTP request that Redwood receives, it calls the `filter_request` function.